5 Unity Street Chambers, Bristol BS1 5HH

 Laura’s attention to detail and rigorous preparation has made her increasingly sought after by clients.

-Laura has developed a successful mixed practice and regularly appears in courts throughout the South West.
-She has a particular interest in the following areas:
+Laura has developed a successful mixed practice and has particular expertise in the following areas:

-Laura has a busy immigration and asylum practice and receives regular instructions to appear before the First-Tier and Upper Tribunals across the country in bail, immigration and asylum appeals.
+Laura heads the immigration and asylum team and receives regular instructions to appear before First-Tier and Upper Tribunals across the country in bail, deportation, entry clearance, immigration and asylum appeals as well as in judicial review proceedings.

-Her written ability is regularly commended by Tribunal judges and she is well respected by professional clients, opponents and members of the judiciary alike.
+Her written ability is regularly commended by Tribunal judges and she is well respected by professional clients, Home Office opponents and members of the judiciary alike.

 Personal Injury & Clinical Negligence